danielcifuentes54/aws-developer/README.md

 * Intercept events from AWS services
 * EventBridge is the next generation of the cloudwatch

+## AWS X-Ray

+* Automated trace analisys & central service map visualization
+* Latency, errors and fault analisys
+* Request tracking across distrubuted systems
+* How to enable it?
+  * Your code must import the AWS X-Ray SDK
+  * Install the X-Ray deamon or Enable X-Ray AWS integration
+* Sampling Rules
+* W-Ray writes APIs (Used by the X-Ray deamon)

+## AWS ClousTrail

+* Audit API calls made by users / services / AWS console
+* Provides governance, compliance and audit for you AWS account
+* Enabled by default
+* Events:
+  * Management Events:
+    * Read Events & Write Events on resources in your AWS account
+  * Data Events
+    * It's not enabled by default
+    * Amazon S3 object-level activity (ex:GetObject,DeleteObject,PutObject)
+  * Cloudtrail Insights
+    * Detect unusual activity in your account
+    * Analyzes normal management events to create a baseline :arrow_right: then continously analyzes write events to detect unusual patterns
+* Retention
+  * Stored for 90 days, to keep beyond this period log them to S3 and use Athena
 ## Serverless

 * Initially...
 Serverless == FaaS (Function as a Service)